 What types of Isla Catalina excursions are existing?

 The standard excursion to Catalina Island from Punta Cana

-If you book one of the typical excursions from Punta Cana or from other areas in the Dominican Republic, either upfront online or in your hotel, you usually get picked up right in the lobby of your resort or guesthouse.
+If you book one of the typical Catalina Island excursions from Punta Cana or from other areas in the Dominican Republic, either upfront online or in your hotel, you usually get picked up right in the lobby of your all-inclusive resort or guesthouse.
 The driving time from Punta Cana is around 1.5 hours, depending on where exactly you are located.
 If traveling from Santo Domingo to Isla Catalina, expect to drive around 1.5 hours as well.
 From Bayahibe it is just a short 30-minute hop to the harbor where your Isla Catalina tour is going to start.